Tyecon/Notes/Concepts/Technology/Cooking.md

 - Water with Cajun mix, Ginger, and a mild spice mix like Piri Piri.
 - Cook rice in flavoured water.
 - Microwave corn submerged in water, drain and add to rice.
-- Pairs great with jerked chicken, black beans, Kirkland taco soup.
+- Pairs great with jerked chicken, black beans, taco soup.
 ## BBQ Sauce Shredded Pork Rice (Fast)
 - Cook plain rice.
 - Microwave or boil pulled pork or pastrami, shred it up.